mybb/docs.mybb.com/1.8/development/plugins/database-tables.md

 List of all database tables created with a standard MyBB installation that describes the structure and format of each table.

 - mybb_adminlog
--- uid INT UNSIGNED The id of the admin who performed the action.
+-- uid int unsigned The id of the admin who performed the action.
--- ipaddress VARBINARY(16) The ip of the person who performed the action.
+-- ipaddress varbinary(16) The ip of the person who performed the action.
--- dateline INT UNSIGNED The time of the action.
+-- dateline int unsigned The time of the action.
--- module VARCHAR(50) Which module of the ACP.
+-- module varchar(50) Which module of the ACP.
--- action VARCHAR(50) Any action that was requested.
+-- action varchar(50) Any action that was requested.
--- data TEXT serialized data about the action.
+-- data text serialized data about the action.

 - mybb_adminoptions
--- uid INT The id of the admin.
+-- uid int The id of the admin.
 Negative numbers are used for usergroups.
 Primary Key
--- cpstyle VARCHAR(50) What theme this admin uses.
+-- cpstyle varchar(50) What theme this admin uses.
--- cplanguage VARCHAR(50) What language the user uses.
+-- cplanguage varchar(50) What language the user uses.
--- codepress TINYINT(1) If the user has codepress enabled.
+-- codepress tinyint(1) If the user has codepress enabled.
--- notes TEXT Any notes the admin has.
+-- notes text Any notes the admin has.
--- permissions TEXT A serialized array of admin permissions.
+-- permissions text A serialized array of admin permissions.
--- defaultviews TEXT Serialized data about views such as users.
+-- defaultviews text Serialized data about views such as users.
--- loginattempts SMALLINT How many attempts at logging in.
+-- loginattempts smallint How many attempts at logging in.
--- loginlockoutexpiry INT When a lockout expires.
+-- loginlockoutexpiry int When a lockout expires.
 -- authsecret varchar(16) The 2FA code a user gets.
 -- recovery_codes varchar(177) A code to recover from 2FA.

 - mybb_adminsessions
 -- sid varchar(32) A unique identifier for the session.
--- uid INT UNSIGNED The user the session belongs to.
+-- uid int unsigned The user the session belongs to.
--- loginkey VARCHAR(50) A unique key for this session to verify post requests.
+-- loginkey varchar(50) A unique key for this session to verify post requests.
--- ip VARBINARY(16) The ip of the admin.
+-- ip varbinary(16) The ip of the admin.
--- dateline INT UNSIGNED The time the session was created.
+-- dateline int unsigned The time the session was created.
--- lastactive INT UNSIGNED The last time the user was active.
+-- lastactive int unsigned The last time the user was active.
--- data TEXT Serialized data about the session such as flash_message.
+-- data text Serialized data about the session such as flash_message.
--- useragent VARCHAR(200) The useragent of the user.
+-- useragent varchar(200) The useragent of the user.
--- authenticated TINYINT(1) If the user is authenticated.
+-- authenticated tinyint(1) If the user is authenticated.

 - mybb_adminviews
--- vid INT The id of the view.
+-- vid int The id of the view.
 Primary Key.
--- uid INT UNSIGNED The user the view belongs to.
+-- uid int unsigned The user the view belongs to.
--- title VARCHAR(100) The name of the view.
+-- title varchar(100) The name of the view.
--- type VARCHAR(6) The type of view such as user.
+-- type varchar(6) The type of view such as user.
--- visibility TINYINT(1)
+-- visibility tinyint(1)
--- fields TEXT Serialized list of fields to include.
+-- fields text Serialized list of fields to include.
--- conditions TEXT Serialized data about the where conditions.
+-- conditions text Serialized data about the where conditions.
--- custom_profile_fields TEXT Serialized data about the custom profile fields included.
+-- custom_profile_fields text Serialized data about the custom profile fields included.
--- sortby VARCHAR(20) What field to sort by.
+-- sortby varchar(20) What field to sort by.
--- sortorder VARCHAR(4) ASC or DESC.
+-- sortorder varchar(4) ASC or DESC.
--- perpage SMALLINT(4) How many items per page.
+-- perpage smallint(4) How many items per page.
--- view_type VARCHAR(6) The type of view such as card.
+-- view_type varchar(6) The type of view such as card.

 - mybb_announcements
--- aid INT UNSIGNED The id of the announcement.
+-- aid int unsigned The id of the announcement.
 Primary Key.
--- fid INT NOT NULL The id of the forum the announcement is in. -1 for global.
+-- fid int The id of the forum the announcement is in. -1 for global.
--- uid INT UNSIGNED The person who wrote the announcement.
+-- uid int unsigned The person who wrote the announcement.
--- subject VARCHAR(120) The title of the announcement.
+-- subject varchar(120) The title of the announcement.
--- message TEXT The content of the announcement.
+-- message text The content of the announcement.
--- startdate INT UNSIGNED When the announcement should begin displaying.
+-- startdate int unsigned When the announcement should begin displaying.
--- enddate INT UNSIGNED When the announcement should stop being displayed.
+-- enddate int unsigned When the announcement should stop being displayed.
--- allowhtml TINYINT(1) Whether HTML is allowed.
+-- allowhtml tinyint(1) Whether HTML is allowed.
--- allowmycode TINYINT(1) Whether mycode is allowed.
+-- allowmycode tinyint(1) Whether mycode is allowed.
--- allowsmilies TINYINT(1) Whether smilies are allowed.
+-- allowsmilies tinyint(1) Whether smilies are allowed.

 - mybb_attachments
+-- aid int unsigned The id of the attachment.
+Primary Key.
+-- pid int unsigned The post the attachment belongs to.
+-- posthash varchar(50) The hash that was used to validate the post.
+-- uid int unsigned The user who uploaded it.
+-- filename varchar(120) The name of the file.
+-- filetype varchar(120) The type of file.
+-- filesize int(10) The size of the file.
+-- attachname varchar(120) The name used internally.
+-- downloads int unsigned How many times the attachment has been downloaded.
+-- dateuploaded int unsigned The timestamp of when it was uploaded.
+-- visible tinyint(1) Whether the attachment is visible.
+-- thumbnail varchar(120) The thumbnail image.

 - mybb_attachtypes
+-- atid int unsigned The id of the attachment type.
+Primary Key.
+-- name varchar(120) The name of the attachment type.
+-- mimetype varchar(120) The mimetype used by web servers.
+-- extension varchar(10) The file ending such as .png.
+-- maxsize int(15) unsigned The maximum file size of the attachment.
+-- icon varchar(100) The url for an icon.
+-- enabled tinyint(1) Whether the attachment type is enabled.
+-- groups text The groups allowed to use this attachment type. -1 for all.
+-- forums text What forums are allowed to have this attachment type. -1 for all.
+-- avatarfile tinyint(1) If this kind of file can be used for uploading avatars.

 - mybb_awaitingactivation
+-- aid int unsigned The id assigned.
+Primary Key.
+-- uid int unsigned The id of the user.
+-- dateline int unsigned When the user got put into awaiting activation.
+-- code varchar(100) A string to validate the request.
+-- type char(1)
+-- validated tinyint(1) Whether the code has been used.
+-- misc varchar(255)

 - mybb_badwords
+-- bid int unsigned The id of the word.
+Primary Key.
+-- badword varchar(100) The string to replace.
+-- replacement varchar(100) The value of the replacement.

 - mybb_banfilters
+-- fid int unsigned The id of the filter.
+Primary Key.
+-- filter varchar(200) Data about the filter.
+-- type tinyint(1) A numeric type associated with the filter.
+1 = IP, 2 = Username
+-- lastuse int unsigned The last time a user was caught by the filter.
+-- dateline int unsigned The timestamp the filter was added.

 - mybb_banned
+-- uid int unsigned The id of who was banned.
+-- gid int unsigned The group the person is banned into.
+-- oldgroup int unsigned The old usergroup before banning.
+-- oldadditionalgroups text The old additional groups before banning.
+-- olddisplaygroup int unsigned The old display group before banning.
+-- admin int unsigned The id of the person doing the banning.
+-- dateline int unsigned The timestamp of when the ban was initiated.
+-- bantime varchar(50) The length of time the user is banned.
+-- lifted int unsigned The timestamp of when the ban was lifted.
+-- reason varchar(255) The ban reason.

 - mybb_buddyrequests
 - mybb_calendarpermissions
 - mybb_calendars